flowplayer/flowplayer-ovp-for-wordpress/README.md

 ### Manually through FTP

 1. Download the zip file
-2. Extract to the `flowplayer-ovp` directory to your computer
+2. Extract to the `flowplayer-embed` directory to your computer
-3. Upload the `flowplayer-ovp` directory to your `wp-content/plugins` directory
+3. Upload the `flowplayer-embed` directory to your `wp-content/plugins` directory
 4. Activate the plugin on the WordPress Plugins dashboard

 ## Configure

-1. Navigate to 'Settings' -> 'Flowplayer OVP'
+1. Navigate to 'Settings' -> 'Flowplayer Embed'
-2. Find your Site ID and API key from your Flowplayer OVP workspace settings page.
+2. Find your Site ID and API key from your Flowplayer app workspace settings page.
 You can follow the link from the settings page.
 3. Copy the Site ID and API key to corresponding fields
 4. Save settings